 Wise parents need to realize that teenagers have different sleep patterns than everyone else in the family and schedule activities accordingly.
 If you plan too many activities to start early in the morning then you are just asking for a miserable teenager.
 Planning for a later start to the day, when possible, will increase the likelihood that your teenager will be more cooperative on the days when you have no choice but to get up and get moving.

 Vacations like cruising or staying at resorts lend themselves easily to meeting other teenagers and socializing.
 Encourage your teen to get out and meet other kids their age whenever that possibility exists.
 Hanging out with new friends is infinitely more fun than hanging out with uncool family members - let them and it will buy you much needed goodwill.
+An even better option, when possible, is to bring a friend along on your travels - with a built-in companion you can almost guarantee a happy teen for the duration of the trip.

 Having a teenager doesn't mean that you need to stop traveling.
 I find that it is actually easier for everyone to get along on vacation when the stresses of day to day life (like nagging about homework and tidying the bedroom) have been removed from the equation.
 Keep these tips in mind and your vacation should go much more smoothly.